Hosting golden rule number 1...don't try out a new recipe when you're expecting guests.

 Fast forward to the following day which was on a Monday.
 We're seated outside having brunch..most of which was leftovers from the previous evening.
 See, I don't know if this is just a problem with me or there's anyone out there I share this disability with.I call it a disability because life is too short not to do the things you love.
 And seventy five percent of the time all I want to do is eat.If I was randomly asked by a stranger about what I enjoy doing most, eating would top the list.It is a fact that is not contested.
 But then, the problem is once I spend a lot of time preparing food, when it's time to eat I lose my appetite.
 Especially when when it comes to chapatis.So on the previous day while everyone else was eating I was running up and down trying to ensure that everything is perfect for the occasion.
 Allow me to digress :

 I traveled up country on Saturday and earlier that Sunday morning I remember my mum asking another cousin of mine and I, "Kokeu muwicho malich go be biro tedo ma luok sende?"
-"Will those painted nails cook and clean utensils?"

 I will not mention that we cooked almost four packets of chapat and attempted to bake a cake that awfully backfired because we'd forgotten to put in some baking powder.
 So all I can remember is that after all the cooking and moving up and down I had a bite of a piece of chicken and ugali.Brunch was going to be payback time.